 How To Choose A Home Espresso Machine

 Home espresso machines are now more popular than ever.
 The cost of a shot at a coffee shop is very high, more and more people buy an espresso maker for home.
-Firstly, the price tag for automatic espresso machine is decent enough to make it affordable to most consumers, and secondly, espresso as a brew, has gained considerable popularity.
+Firstly, the price tag for an automatic espresso machine is decent enough to make it affordable to most consumers, and secondly, espresso as a brew, has gained considerable popularity.

-Home coffee makers are more than capable of producing the perfect result at a fraction of the cost of commercial machines, and some are are just scaled down variants of the commercial machines, used in coffee shops.
+Home coffee makers are more than capable of producing the perfect result at a fraction of the cost of commercial machines, and some are just scaled down variants of the commercial machines, used in coffee shops.
 Not to mention that some popular coffee chains do a poor job with their espresso, so why pay more for less quality, when you can make it easily at home?

-When you buy a machine for personal use, you need to think reliability and robustness, but also what features you need from that machine, and how easy is it to operate.
+When you buy a machine for personal use, you need to think about reliability and robustness, but also what features you need from that machine, and how easy is it to operate.

 You also have to determine the following:

 - How many cups per day this machine will deliver.